uedaLabR/nanoDoc/README.md

 RNA modification detection using Nanopore raw reads with Deep One Class classification

-This software requires Invitro unmodified RNA raw read and Native RNA raw read to process.
+This software requires In vitro unmodified RNA raw read and Native RNA raw read to process.

 GPU enviroment is strongly recommended to run this software.